christian-schlichtherle/service-wight/README.md

 In fact, this design adds a level of indirection which allows you to supply products which `ServiceLoader` could not locate directly on the classpath - like `String` in this case.

-### Adding A Locatable Service Transformation
+### Adding A Locatable Service Filter

 Let's add a salutation for the supplied subject.
-For this we need a _locatable service transformation_, which is simply a locatable service which transforms some product.
+For this we need a _locatable service filter_, which is simply a locatable service which transforms some product.
 First, the service interface: